obpy/obpy/src/README.txt

 System Requirements
 ~~~~~~~~~~~~~~~~~~~

-* Panda3D(available from http://panda3d.org/download.php, currently, you must download the SDK ("Panda3D SDK for Developers"), not "Panda3D Runtime for End-Users").
+* Panda3D 1.7.1 or greater (1.7.2 recommended) (available from http://panda3d.org/download.php,
+  currently, you must download the SDK ("Panda3D SDK for Developers"),
+  not "Panda3D Runtime for End-Users").
-* Python 2.6
+* Python 2.6 (2.5 or 2.7 probably won't work)
-* wxPython (optional; install only if you want the GUI)

-Python 2.6 should be installable from your package manager; consult its manual on how to install it.
+Python 2.6 should be installable from your package manager; consult its manual
+on how to install it.

-If you're viewing this from the installer, install the above software; otherwise, install the above software and then run the installer.
+If you're viewing this from the installer, install the above software; otherwise,
+install the above software and then run the installer.

 Installing on Mac OSX
 ---------------------